GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.30/snackBar.md

 title: SnackBar
 ---

-Snackbars inform users about a process that an app has performed or will perform.
-They appear temporarily, towards the bottom of the screen.
-They shouldn’t interrupt the user experience and don’t require user input to disappear.
+`Snackbar` informs users about a process that an app has performed or will perform.
+It appears temporarily, towards the bottom of the screen.
+It shouldn’t interrupt the user experience and doesn't require user input to disappear.

 ## Import